zzadxz/DietTree/README.md

 ## Introduction

-The Meal Picker application is designed to help users discover meals that match their dietary preferences and nutritional goals.
+The link to our GitHub repository can be found here: https://github.com/zzadxz/DietTree The Meal Picker application is designed to help users discover meals that match their dietary preferences and nutritional goals.
 Utilizing a simple yet powerful graphical user interface (GUI) built with Tkinter, the application allows users to search for meals based on specific nutritional criteria, explore similar meal options, and receive recommendations tailored to their needs.
 Whether you're looking for low-carb options, high-protein meals, or anything in between, Meal Picker makes finding the right meal easy and fun.

 ## Getting Started